CHIEFS END PRESEASON PLAYING WELL

 CHIEFS 10U TURNS IT AROUND IN 2018

-October 7, 2018 - Brooklyn, New York - Taking a page out of the NFL Kansas City Chiefs playbook, the youth teams of the Kings County Chiefs have managed to keep pace with their NFL idols by going undefeated into week 6 of the AAU Football season.
+October 7, 2018 - Taking a page out of the NFL Kansas City Chiefs playbook, the youth teams of the KC Chiefs Youth Football club have managed to keep pace with their NFL idols, by going undefeated into week 6 of the AAU Football season.

 even the closest of games behind the arm of second year quarterback, J. J..
 Chiefs veteran OL/DL, Sean has been a force this season, as well as rookie OL/DL, Omar.
 The Chiefs defense, under the watchful eye of Defensive Coordinator, Dion Best, has become one of the best in the league and has been able to lock down defenders all season.
 Let's hope this continues for the next two weeks as the Chiefs vie for a number one seed and home field advantage throughout the playoffs.
 With the highly competitive AAU league, one loss could plummet the first place 10U Chiefs all the way down to third place and a road schedule for the playoffs.